eerimoq/moblin/README.rst

     clipping), and a noise gate would be my top 3 requested audio filters when you have the time.
 I think that would be the same order in terms of complexity to implement as well.

-- Use external UVC camera.
-Looks like iOS 17 supports them.

 - Reintroduce settings in portrait.